 Instructions

-- Beat together the eggs, 600 ml of milk and oil until well combined.600-700 ml milk, 2 eggs, 30 ml vegetable oil
+- Beat together the eggs, 600 ml (2½ cups) of milk, and oil until well combined.600-700 ml milk, 2 eggs, 30 ml vegetable oil

 - Sieve the flour and salt into a large bowl.
 Slowly add the milk mixture to the flour, whisking to prevent any clumps from forming.
 OR - place all the ingredients into a blender and blitz together until a thin smooth batter has formed.
-Allow the pancake mixture to rest for 30 minutes.240 grams plain flour, ½ teaspoon salt
+Allow the pancake mixture to rest for 30 minutes.250 grams plain flour, ½ teaspoon table salt

 - Stir through the batter, if it has thickened up, add some more milk until the batter is back to its pouring consistency.